Skip to main content

 About me

-I investigate the properties of materials, especially magnetism and magnetic materials, using first principles theory and electronic structure calculations.
-Recently, I am interested in strain gradient or curvature induced magnetic phenomena (flexomagnetism).
+As Docent in Materials Theory I investigate the properties of materials, especially magnetism and magnetic materials, using first principles theory and electronic structure calculations.
+Recently, one of my main interests is in flexomagnetism, that is strain gradient or curvature induced magnetic phenomena.

 I recieved my PhD at the Uppsala University, division for Materials Theory in 2016, with a thesis focused on first principles theory of magnetic materials.
 After that I spent three years as postdoctoral researcher at the ETH Zürich in Switzerland, where I studied novel phenomena in multiferroic materials.
-Next, I started my current research direction of flexomagnetism, as VR International Postdoc hosted at KTH and Institut de Ciencia de Materials de Barcelona (ICMAB-CSIC) in Barcelona, Spain.
+Next, I started the research direction of flexomagnetism, as VR International Postdoc, hosted at KTH and Institut de Ciencia de Materials de Barcelona (ICMAB-CSIC) in Barcelona, Spain.

 My publications are listed on Google Scholar.